 In the 1970's, researchers found that beta-carotene can protect the skin from the damaging effects of erythropoietic protoporphyria, an inherited disease in which the skin becomes red and swollen when exposed to sunlight.
-As S.K Gaby and V.N.
-Singh report in Vitamin Intake and Health, this use of beta-carotene followed the discovery that carotenoids protect plants from free radicals that are generated during photosynthesis.
+As S.K.
+Gaby and V.N.
+Singh report in Vitamin Intake and Health, this use of beta-carotene

 As an antioxidant, beta-carotene has proven to be protective against many types of cancer, but especially cancer of the lungs.
-Studies also indicate that it may help to protect the eyes from the damage that can lead to cataracts.
+Studies also indicate that it may help to protect the eyes from the damage that can lead to cataracts.3